jijihohococo/ichi-orm/README.md

 ```

-1. "create" function will load after creating the data of blog model.
+1. The "create" function is called after creating the blog model data.
-2. "update" function will load after updating the data of blog model.
+2. The "update" function is called after updating the blog model data.
-3. "delete" function will load after deleting the data of blog model.
+3. The "delete" function is called after deleting the blog model data.
-4. "restore" function will load after restoring the soft deleted data of blog model.
+4. The "restore" function is called after restoring the soft-deleted blog model data.
-5. "forceDelete" function will load after force deleting the data of blog model.
+5. The "forceDelete" function is called after permanently deleting the blog model data.

 You can create the observer via terminal after creating "ichi" file as we mentioned in [Create Model From Commandline](#create-model-from-commandline)